-Bridges and tunnels, including two sub-sea tunnels, are an important part of the Faroese road net.
+Bridges and tunnels, including three sub-sea tunnels, are an important part of the Faroese road net.

 An extensive public bus network connects most towns and villages, and a ferry service to the islands that are not connected by road is provided by the public transport company of the Faroe Islands.
 Further information take a look here.

 Regular helicopter service to the outer islands is operated by the Faroese airline company, Atlantic Airways.
 The helicopter department of Atlantic Airways also provides search-and-rescue activities and offshore transport in the North Atlantic.

 In Tórshavn and Klaksvík there are urban bus services free of charge.